tiongleslie/crystal-structure-classification/README.md

 ## Introduction
 This work contributes a novel descriptor XRD-Edge and Multi-stream DenseNet (MSDN) for crystal structure classification.
-Please cite the paper [1] if you are using our model in your research works.

 We also provide the codes as follows:
   1) XRD-Edge descriptor (see [XRD-Edge](https://github.com/tiongleslie/crystal-structure-classification/tree/master/XRD-Edge))